barahilia/blog/_posts/2014-12-13-developaralysis-treatment.markdown

 Humor aside.
 With profession, nothing comes as easy as cure to flu.
 And if all you want is to take a rest and paracetamol, then better forget about software.
-The real treatment is really simple to write, but very difficult to apply.
+The real treatment is really simple to describe, but very difficult to apply.
 It
 is:

-* learn in depth than in breadth
+* learn in depth rather than in breadth
 * respect good enough solutions

 Take a developer experienced with Java that by bad chance must start working in C\#.
-Oh crap!
-He was used to write `System.out.println("hi")` but now he learns `Console.WriteLine("hi")`.
+Oh, crap!
+He is used to write `System.out.println("hi")` but now he learns `Console.WriteLine("hi")`.
 And the old good looping `for (String s : arr)` becomes unclear `foreach (var s in arr)`.
 And he even didn't really start to harness standard libraries.
 And yes, good programmers write tests first so we